c4ss1uslab/digitalgarden/src/site/notes/book-zine - viable pathways/0) intro - viable pathways book-zine.md

 ```

 ##### intro
-hello. for the past 5 years i've dedicated my life to an ontological and phenomenological research into "what is human flourishing", "how can we enable it on both an individual and a societal scale", and finally, "what's my role in it".
+for the past 5 years i've been devoting my life to researching "[[what is human flourishing\|what is human flourishing]]", "[[how can we enable it on both an individual and a societal scale\|how can we enable it on both an individual and a societal scale]]", and "what's my role in it".

-i’m happy to share that since then, i've gained some clarity on this, as well as on challenges and missions i decided to work towards. (might we collaborate on some of them? 🙃) so this my compilation of the findings, resources and references i found most valuable on this journey.
+despite the boldness of the task and my humbleness to state that i don't have definitive answers, i’m happy to share that since then, i've gained some hints of profound clarity on this, as well as on the challenges and missions i decided to work towards. (might we collaborate on some of them? 🙃)

-let's dive in!
+this my compilation of the findings, resources and references i found most valuable on this journey. let's dive in!

 ---
 #### foundational concepts